yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`MAINTAINER`
       The email address of the distribution maintainer.

+   :term:`METADATA_BRANCH`
+      The branch currently checked out for the OpenEmbedded-Core layer (path determined by :term:`COREBASE`).

+   :term:`METADATA_REVISION`
+      The revision currently checked out for the OpenEmbedded-Core layer (path determined by :term:`COREBASE`).

    :term:`MIRRORS`
       Specifies additional paths from which the OpenEmbedded build system gets source code.
 When the build system searches for source code, it